Collections of residual waste material and site deposit

 • Please note: branches placed in a jumble will not be picked up.

-DEPOSIT SITE FOR HAZARDOUS HOUSEHOLD WASTE
+DEPOT OF HAZARDOUS HOUSEHOLD WASTE

 Every 1st Saturday of April to November, residents can bring their household hazardous waste free of charge to the site deposit located at the municipal garage between 9 am and 3 pm A proof of residence is required.